muratk5n/thirdwave/en/README.md

-People in Northern Syria use olive oil extract to make a flammable [product](https://www.thenationalnews.com/mena/syria/2021/10/18/syrian-workers-use-olive-oil-to-make-eco-friendly-pomace-wood-in-pictures/) for heating.
+People in Northern Syria use olive oil extract to make a flammable [product](https://www.thenationalnews.com/mena/syria/2021/10/18/syrian-workers-use-olive-oil-to-make-eco-friendly-pomace-wood-in-pictures/) for heating (by "eco-friendly" they mean that carbon neutralness again, but still it is harmful).
 I bet stuff like this contributes a lot to the CO2 uptick during the winters.
 Lay in the pipe for these places for renewable gas, or send canisters, make'm cheap, done.

 ---